uikit/uikit-site/docs/pages/javascript-utilities.md

 ### hyphenate

-This function is used to hyphenate a string.
+TODO: to hyphenate a string.
 The following parameter may be passed to the function.

 | Parameter | Type   | Default | Description                          |
 |:----------|:-------|:--------|:-------------------------------------|